BranislavModriansky/peregrin/README.md

 > [!TIP]
 >
-> See the [User's Guide](https://github.com/BranislavModriansky/peregrin/wiki/User's-Guide) Page at Peregrin Wiki for a **walk-through of the app's features**!
+> See the [User's Guide](https://github.com/BranislavModriansky/peregrin/wiki/User's-Guide) page at [Peregrin Wiki](https://github.com/BranislavModriansky/peregrin/wiki) for a **walk-through of the app's features**!
 >
-> See the [Under the Hood: Computation & Visualization](https://github.com/BranislavModriansky/peregrin/wiki/Under-the-Hood:-Computation-&-Visualization) Page at Peregrin Wiki for a more detailed **data processing documentation**!
+> See the [Under the Hood: Computation & Visualization](https://github.com/BranislavModriansky/peregrin/wiki/Under-the-Hood:-Computation-&-Visualization) page at [Peregrin Wiki](https://github.com/BranislavModriansky/peregrin/wiki) for a more detailed **data processing documentation**!

 <!-- TODO: Describe the problem this project solves, the motivation, and the goals. -->